ipinfo/libraries/versions/01/GUIDELINES.md

 #### IP

-In the responses, the IP field should be represented using a standard IP definition.
-Preferably this standard definition should be something native to the programming language itself.
+In the responses, the IP field should be preferably represented by an `ip` type in the language the wrapper is being written in.
+Essentially follow the language conventions on how to represent IPs in memory.

 #### Country